RaquelSalanchezz/Facets_Uncertainty_Reduction/README.md

 * `Clustering_Algorithms:` in this folder we can find the Clustering_Algorithm.ipynb file, which contains the code of the clustering algorithm.
 * `Experiments_Visualization:` in this folder we can find the Experiments_Visualization.ipynb file, which contains the code to simulate some experiments and generate the graphs.
 * `Vehicles_Data:` in this folder we can find the data and configuration files used to run the experiments.
   * `vehicles_X.csv`: data files used to run the algorithms in the experiments.
-We find files with different clustering separation between de groups and files with different number of punctual and unpunctual drivers.
-You can create new customized files using some methonds found in the Clustering_Algorithm file.
+These files include different clustering separations between groups, as well as variations in the number of punctual and unpunctual drivers.
+You can create new customized files using the methods provided in the Clustering_Algorithm notebook.
   * `configuration_vehicles.json`: configuration file for vehicles scenario.

 ## Configuration File Structure